Home » Policies

 The U.S. Department of Education mandates school use the verification process to confirm the accuracy and completeness of information provided on the FAFSA.
 The verification process is meant to ensure that Federal student financial aid is disbursed equitably and according to Federal law and program regulation.

 The Federal Processor determines who is selected for verification.
-If selected by the Federal Processor, the student is notified on the Student Aid Report (SAR).
+If selected by the Federal Processor, the student is notified on the Student Aid Index (SAI).
 The Financial Aid Department of Columbia College also has the authority to select files for verification if a conflict of information is determined.

 Verification Process